Michelle Williams (actress): 2006–2010: Work with auteurs

 Williams had two film releases in 2006.
 She first featured opposite Paul Giamatti in the drama The Hawk Is Dying.
 Five months after giving birth to her daughter, she returned to work on Ethan Hawke's directorial venture The Hottest State, based on his own novel.
-Leslie Felperin of Variety found her role to be too brief.
-Following the awards season success of Brokeback Mountain, Williams was unsure of what to do next.
+Leslie Felperin of Variety found her role too brief.
+Following the awards-season success of Brokeback Mountain, Williams was unsure of what to do next.
 After six months of indecision, she agreed to a small part in Todd Haynes's I'm Not There (2007), a musical inspired by the life of Bob Dylan.
 She was then drawn to the part of an enigmatic seductress named S in the 2008 crime thriller Deception.
 The film, which co-starred Hugh Jackman and Ewan McGregor, was considered by critics to be middling and predictable.
 In her next release, Incendiary, based on Chris Cleave's novel of the same name, Williams reteamed with McGregor to play a woman whose family is killed in a terrorist attack.
 A reviewer for The Independent called the film "sloppy" and added that Williams deserved better.

 Williams's two other releases of 2008 were better received.
-The screenwriter Charlie Kaufman was impressed with her comedic timing in Dick and thus cast her in his directorial debut Synecdoche, New York, an ensemble experimental drama headlined by Philip Seymour Hoffman.
+The screenwriter Charlie Kaufman was impressed with her comic timing in Dick and thus cast her in his directorial debut Synecdoche, New York, an ensemble experimental drama headlined by Philip Seymour Hoffman.
 It was a box office bomb and polarized critics, although Roger Ebert named it the best film of the decade.
 Two days after finishing work on Synecdoche, New York, Williams began filming Kelly Reichardt's Wendy and Lucy, playing the part of a poor and lonesome young woman traveling with her dog and looking for employment.
 With a shoestring budget of $300,000, the film was shot on location in Portland, Oregon, with a largely volunteer crew.
-Williams had just separated from Ledger and was relieved for the anonymity the project provided.
 She was pleased with Reichardt's minimalistic approach and identified with her character's self-sufficiency and fortitude.
-Sam Adams of the Los Angeles Times found her performance to be "remarkable not only for its depth but for its stillness" and Mick LaSalle commended her for effectively conveying a "lived-in sense of always having been close to the economic brink".
+Sam Adams of the Los Angeles Times considered her performance to be "remarkable not only for its depth but for its stillness" and Mick LaSalle commended her for effectively conveying a "lived-in sense of always having been close to the economic brink".

-Williams was filming in Sweden for her next project, Mammoth (2009), when news broke that Ledger had died of an accidental intoxication from prescription drugs.
-Although Williams continued filming, she later said, "It was horrible.
-I don't remember most of it."
-In her first public statement, a week after his death, she expressed her heartbreak and described Ledger's spirit as surviving in their daughter.
-Later that month she attended his memorial and funeral services.